Lysine: benefits, dosage, contraindications

 Metabolic

 Lysine is an essential amino acid, one of the 20 building blocks of proteins.
 It plays a key role in the formation of collagen, bones, tendons, and blood vessels.
-Lysine also participates in the production of enzymes, antibodies, and certain hormones, which are necessary for growth and tissue repair, especially muscle tissue.
-Additionally, lysine contributes to optimal brain function by providing the necessary nutrients for the production of neurotransmitters such as serotonin, which regulates mood and emotions.
+Lysine also contributes to the production of enzymes, antibodies, and certain hormones needed for the growth and repair of tissues, particularly muscle tissue.
+Additionally, lysine supports optimal brain function by supplying nutrients necessary for the production of neurotransmitters such as serotonin, which regulates mood and emotions.

 Usages associés

 Lysine is an essential amino acid that plays a key role in protein synthesis and muscle protection.
-By promoting protein synthesis and reducing its breakdown, lysine helps preserve muscle mass and maintain strength and performance.
-Moreover, lysine stimulates the production of growth hormones such as insulin and IGF-1, which are necessary for stimulating muscle growth.
-It also increases the sensitivity of muscles to these hormones, enhancing their anabolic effects.
+By promoting protein synthesis and reducing protein breakdown, lysine helps preserve muscle mass and maintain strength and performance.
+In addition, lysine stimulates the production of growth hormones such as insulin and IGF-1, which are necessary to promote muscle growth.
+It also increases muscles' sensitivity to these hormones, which amplifies their anabolic effects.
 In addition to its beneficial effects on muscles, lysine is necessary for collagen synthesis and may therefore be important for bone health.
-Studies have shown that calcium and L-lysine supplementation increases intestinal calcium absorption, while in vitro research has shown that lysine increases the cellular proliferation of osteoblasts.
+Studies have shown that supplementation with calcium and L-lysine increases intestinal calcium absorption, while in vitro research has shown that lysine increases osteoblast cell proliferation.

 Usages associés